Hugo Walter Voigtlander: Musical career in the United States

-In 1895, he moved to Pittsburgh, Pennsylvania, where he spent two years as the principle violist in the newly formed Pittsburgh Symphony Orchestra under the direction of Frederic Archer.
+In 1895, he moved to Pittsburgh, Pennsylvania, where he spent two years as the principal violist in the newly formed Pittsburgh Symphony Orchestra under the direction of Frederic Archer.

 By 1897, Walter Voigtlander had moved to New York City.
 On 18 March 1897, he played two viola d'amore solos in Carnegie Hall accompanied by the Musical Art Society of New York under the direction of Frank Damrosch.
 Following a 1903 concert by the Kaltenborn Quartet in New York's Mendelssohn Hall, the New York Times critic wrote:

 The program contained also a nocturne by Kral for viola and viola d'amore played by Mr. Kaltenborn and Mr. Walter Voightlander, who is making an interesting attempt to revive the charming and almost obsolete instrument with the sympathetic strings and the strange, sweet tone.

 Walter Voigtlander spent the rest of his life in New York City as a professional orchestra musician.
 He played for twelve years in the New York Philharmonic, two years in the Hammerstein Opera Orchestra, and seven years in the Metropolitan Opera Orchestra under Arturo Toscanini.(According his descendants, Voigtlander's association with the Metropolitan Opera Orchestra came to an abrupt end in 1914 with the outbreak of World War I when he was let go from that organization for being a native German.)

 Legacy

-Voigtlander died in the Bronx, New York City on 7 January 1933, and is buried in the Woodlawn Cemetery.
+Voigtlander died in the Bronx, New York City, on 7 January 1933, and is buried in the Woodlawn Cemetery.
 Besides leaving a legacy as a professional violinist, violist, and viola d'amore player, he is known for other musical accomplishments, as well.

-He was an instrument maker in his spare time, and produced a few dozen violins and violas, some of which he sold.
+He was an instrument maker in his spare time, and produced a few dozen violins and violas, some of which he sold and later his widow sold several to a small store in the Bronx, New York.
+Walter sold one of his Mendelssohn-Hermann violas to William H Murphy in October 1914.
 One of his violas is now in the National Music Museum at the University of South Dakota.
+The Viola D'Amour is a Viola of extra large size strung with seven strings tuned to the notes of the common chord in D major.
+Under these string, which are played upon with a bow, are stretched a dozen string of metal, so tuned as to give as representation to all the semi-tones in the scale.
+These are not touched in playing but they vibrate sympathetically and give a peculiar softness and vibrancy to the tone of the instrument. this tone is sweet and languishing, and peculiarly adapted to sentimental music.

 Voigtlander also collected viola d'amore music and made many musical arrangements for the instrument.
 His music collection is currently housed in the Walter Voigtlander collection of viola d'amore music, ca. 1890–1930 in the New York Public Library for the Performing Arts.